 The Sharing Session ends either when its expiry time is reached, or when the photographer chooses to click on the Stop Sharing button within Capture One.
 Then all photos are removed from the Sharing Session and are no longer available.

-Keep in mind that if Capture One is closed down while the Sharing Session is still active, Capture One needs to be launched again before the Session expires to avoid losing any ratings and color tags that were added in the meantime.
+Keep in mind that if Capture One is closed down while the Sharing Session is still active, Capture One needs to be launched again before the Session expires and you need to click Resume Sharing to avoid losing any ratings and color tags that were added to the meantime.
+In the password field, you will see defined at start time, so you still need to remember what exactly password you used for the current session.

-To provide feedback about your experience or any issues you find with Capture One Live, please contact Support here.
+To provide feedback about your experience or any issues you find with Capture One Live, please contact Support here or use the Rate your Experience button if you are in the session.